Cyriaque Lamar

 “I could’ve been, had the impulse arose.”

-Tippi rested her hoof on the frigidarium wall.
+Tippi placed her hoof on the frigidarium wall.

 “What’s a ziggurat?”

-“A polyhedron,” said Lina.
-“At the intersection of pyramid and pineapple.”
+“A polyhedron, at the intersection of a pyramid and a pineapple.”

 “May we all be ziggurats,” said Tippi.

-Tippi was positioned on the filterway.
-The cistern laid below, slick and impenetrable.
+Tippi stood on the filterway: the cistern was below her, slick and impenetrable.

-Freshwater entered the cistern from the Lenapewihittuk, the river nearby; its low salinity wasn’t a problem for Xoz.
-Tippi couldn’t see the bottom of the cistern, but she knew the mollusk was down there, getting into character.
+Freshwater entered the cistern from the Lenapewihittuk, a nearby river.
+The low salinity wasn’t a problem for Xoz; Tippi couldn’t see far into the cistern, but she knew he was down there, getting into character.

-Endoceras had a huge conical shell, and Xoz depicted the shell with his crag elongated.
+He was underneath her, dressed as the worst mollusk of the Ordovician.
+Endoceras had a huge conical shell, which the octopus recreated with his crag elongated.

-“That shell is historically accurate,” said Lina.
-“Unlike the pentagrams festooning it.”
+“Tippi,” said Lina.
+“Do know that the shell is historically accurate, unlike the pentagrams festooning it.”

-“Mollusks love monologues, except the oyster.
-Never understood oysters, like having a cousin who’s a geode, or a lever.”
+“Mollusks love monologues!” said Endoceras.
+“Except oysters: ever understood the oyster, like having a cousin who’s a geode, or a lever.”

 “Have you ever met an oyster?” said Lina.